Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 - **result**: a vector with one element for each element in the tasks-argument.
 The order of the elements is the same as the input vector.

-Notice: your function f can send messages to a clock — this means another clock can start consuming results while supermap() is still running.
+Notice: your function f can send messages to a clock — this means another clock can start consuming results while map_dag() is still running.

 Notice: using this function exposes potential for parallelism.